20 Hairstyles for Fine Hair That Create Volume and Fullness

 Apply volumizing mousse to the roots only, then blow-dry each section over a round brush, lifting away from the scalp.
 Finish with a cool shot to set the volume.
 Velcro rollers at the crown for ten minutes after blow-drying add lasting lift.
 The root-lifted blowout lasts longer on fine hair than on thick hair because there is less weight pulling it flat.

-4. Fine Hair With Curtain Bangs
+4. Fine Hair With a Full Brow-Skimming Fringe

 5. The Volumizing Pixie